absqueued/awesome/README.md

 ## Go

+- [aceberg/WatchYourLAN](https://github.com/aceberg/WatchYourLAN) - Lightweight network IP scanner.
+Can be used to notify about new hosts and monitor host online/offline history
 - [ardanlabs/gotour](https://github.com/ardanlabs/gotour) -
 - [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager.
 - [gravitational/teleport](https://github.com/gravitational/teleport) - The easiest, and most secure way to access and protect all of your infrastructure.